Are you wondering what makes your cat cuddle with you at night or love to sleep in your lap?

 On the other hand, sleeping together strengthens your bond.
 Not to mention that the purring can help you relax after a stressful day.

-Once Kitty gets used to sleeping with you, there would be no way to keep her out of bed.
+Once Kitty gets used to sleeping with you, there will be no way to keep her out of bed.

 As you can see, a cuddling cat is a sign that you’ve managed to win Kitty’s affection.